kubevirt/community/design-proposals/proposal-template.md

+> **WARNING** This process is now deprecated for kubevirt/kubevirt and many
+> other repos ahead of removal in the v1.7.0 release cycle.
+Contributors
+> are encouraged to use the new kubevirt/enhancements project and processes
+> for new proposals.

 This template is simply a guide.
 When making proposals, feel free to add and remove portions of this outline to best fit your specific case.
 There is no expectation that people strictly stick to this outline, but it is a good place